 Dubbed the City of Lights, Karachi hosts a healthy mix of cultures and mouth-watering cuisines.
 The mega cosmopolitan city has a huge population of over 20 million!
 Being the economic hub of Pakistan, Karachi has a bustling shopping scene with a large number of bazaars and malls.
 Hints of British colonial era buildings and architecture can still be found here with Frere Hall being the most prominent among them.
 Other than that, you can visit the National Museum that has precious artifacts from the Indus Valley civilization and the Buddhist dynasties in the North, Wazir Mansion, Quaid’s Mausoleum and the Mohatta Palace among other places.
 If you need a hunger fix, Karachi has hundreds of restaurants to cater your cravings.

-Although for the sake of this short blog post, I have mentioned just four places, there is a lot more to discover.
+Although for the sake of this short blog post, I have mentioned just four places, there is a lot more to discover by booking .
 What are you waiting for?
 Pack your bags and book a trip to this top travel destination of 2018.

 We are happy to present this collaborative post to offer valuable information to our readers.